Trump 'Coffee Boy' George Papadopoulos Helped Prof Who Knew Of Hacked Emails Get Away From FBI, Mueller Says

 In fact, the lies told by Papadopoulos, “undermined investigators’ ability to challenge the Professor or potentially detain or arrest him while he was still in the United States.
 The government understands that the Professor left the United States on February 11, 2017 and he has not returned to the United States since then,” the sentencing memorandum stated, according to Bloomberg News.

-Not only has Mifsud made no known trips to the United States since February of 2017, as The Inquisitr reported in February of this year Mifsud has simply disappeared and his whereabouts remain unknown even to a woman saying that she was his fiancé.
+Not only has Mifsud made no known trips to the United States since February of 2017, as the Inquisitr reported earlier, he has simply disappeared and his whereabouts remain unknown, even to a woman saying that she was his fiancee.

-Mifsud was scheduled to appear in an Italian court on July 11, 2018, in a criminal case unrelated to the Russia investigation — but according to The Malta Independent newspaper, the Maltese academic failed to show up there as well, leading Italian prosecutors to describe him as “a ghost.”
+Mifsud was scheduled to appear in an Italian court on July 11, 2018, in a criminal case unrelated to the Russia investigation, but according to the Malta Independent, the Maltese academic failed to show up there as well, leading Italian prosecutors to describe him as “a ghost.”

 A lie by Papadopoulos set Maltese Professor Joseph Mifsud free from being investigated further in Russia’s link with Trump campaign probe https://t.co/PYrZBekhEg pic.twitter.com/MK9KcnH6zA